heymynameisrob/Mindera-Design-Agency-Website/content/how-we-help/design-training.md

 </grid>
 </div>

-Get in touch with our Innovation team to book in a free 30 minute consultation to find out if a Product Design Sprint can help your company create better products, faster.
+Get in touch with our Innovation team to book in a free 30-minute consultation to find out if a Product Design Sprint can help your company create better products, faster.